octo-technology/OpenTezos/docs/michelson/instructions.md

 #### TRANSFER_TOKENS

 The `TRANSFER_TOKENS` instruction forges a transaction.
 In Michelson, the `operation` type represents a transaction.
-Forging a transaction requires the following be specified:
+Forging a transaction requires the following to be specified:
 - the *parameter* (i.e. the entry point expected by the targeted contract)
 - a *quantity of mutez* transferred by this transaction
 - a *recipient contract* representing the target of the transaction (i.e. to which contract this transaction will be sent)